ActiveSolution/Frontend-Code-Labs/Labb2.md

 We are going to explore a few concepts in more details.
 We will look at ```State management``` and ```data flow```.
 To our help we have ```RxJS``` to be able to work with Observables which will emit continous streams of sensor readings.
 We will also look at ```NgRx```, which is a global state store that uses RxJS as its backbone.

 We will work in iterations, starting without a state store, and then add that layer of 'complexity' and hopefully see why such a 'complexity' makes the system less complex.

+> **Note**
+At the end of this lab, we will not have a functioning security system since it will shift focus a bit.
+For example, we will not be able to act on motion detection, and thus not trigger the alarm.
+Hopefully we can put it together in a later lab.

 ## Create a continous sensor state change feed
 Up til now, a change in state of a motion sensor was triggered manually.
 This is not the case in the real world.
 We are going to make the motion sensor component read only, so it just reads the state coming from an "external source" such as a web socket connection.